Book a Saturday-night movie on a wine farm, settle on the lush lawns + unpack your picnic

 GROUND ART CAFFE

-If you need a refreshing yet high-powered break from the office, Ground Art Caffe in the city centre offers exceptional coffee, food prepared by a classically trained chef, a gallery of art and free Wi-Fi.
-Fibre powered by Webafrica, it’s the second fastest in Cape Town.
-Right now it’s unlimited for free all day, but in future there will be some limitations.
-If that means you have to drink more amazing coffee to stay, we’re in!
+If you need a refreshing yet high-powered break from the office, Ground Art Caffe in the city centre offers exceptional coffee, food prepared by a classically trained chef, a gallery of art and free super high-speed Wi-Fi powered by Webafrica.
+All day natural light, stunning views of Table Mountain and numerous power and USB points make Ground Art Caffe a peaceful place to catch up on some work.
 Find out more about Ground Art Caffe.

 Hours: Weekdays: 7am–4pm; Saturday: 7am–2pm.
 Sunday: Coming soon.

 160 Strand Street | De Waterkant | +27 (0)21 418 1331 | email@example.com

 ENJOY A CUP OF JAVA AS YOU WORK

 Mischu, the showroom that trains the city’s baristas, also has free WiFi and a comfortable atmosphere that will have you wishing that it could be your permanent office.
 With a newly minted menu that includes breakfast, lunch and a kid’s menu, and features delicious items such as a mezze platter and items for vegans too.
 Everyone is catered for at Mischu, so bring your laptop, your family and your taste buds to indulge in good quality coffee.
 Read more about Mischu.